Jeshii/DeathMarch/bylaws.md

 Date
 ====

 The March must be held in the summer.
-No March shall ever occur in another season.
+The Death March shall never occur in another season.

 The Grand Marshal is responsible for coordinating with others to plan a date.
 This date must be agreed upon by a triumvirate of ranking members of the Death March.